Skip to content

 }

-Create web/tailwind/emails/tailwind.email.config.js to extend your theme's Tailwind configuration while disabling RGBA color functions.
-Magento's LESS processor cannot parse RGBA syntax, so colors must be output as HEX values:
+Create the file web/tailwind/emails/tailwind.email.config.js to extend your theme's existing Tailwind configuration.
+This email-specific Tailwind config disables RGBA color functions because Magento's LESS processor cannot parse RGBA syntax.
+All colors are output as HEX values instead:

 const defaultConfig = require('../tailwind.config.js');